 - Collar and Leash and Microchip tag

-- Puppy Information on training your doodle, grooming, socializing, and starter food (EarthBorn Meadow Feast un refined).
-We only feed our dogs top quality dog food.
-This ensures a healthy skin and coat.
-It also ensures proper growth and nutrition from the balance of various vitamins, Proteins and fats.
+- Puppy Information on training your doodle, grooming, socializing, and a small sample of food from Bixbi.
+We only feed our dogs top-quality dog food.
+This ensures healthy skin and coat.
+It also ensures proper growth and nutrition from the balance of various vitamins, proteins, and fats.

 - We make every possible attempt to provide you with a healthy puppy to be your forever companion.
-We go over and above on health testing our breeding dogs, and take great pride in utilizing the latest health testing that is available to us as screening tools for a variety of genetic diseases and conditions.
-Despite extensive health testing and careful breeding selections, there are medical issues which cannot be tested for and cannot be foreseen.
-Congenital Conditions (conditions that are not genetic or hereditary) are not covered under your health guarantee as they out of our control.
-We do everything within our control to provide you with we can to have the healthiest and happiest Pampered Pooches here at Hale’s Australian Labradoodles.
-By reading this you acknowledge that you have read and understood that our health guarantee covers inherited genetic disorders only.
-We make every possible attempt to provide you with a healthy puppy to be your forever companion.
-We go over and above on health testing our breeding dogs, and take great pride in utilizing the latest health testing that is available to us as screening tools for a variety of genetic diseases and conditions.
-Despite extensive health testing and careful breeding selections, there are medical issues which cannot be tested for and cannot be foreseen.
-Congenital Conditions (conditions that are not genetic or hereditary) are not covered under your health guarantee as they out of our control.
-We do everything within our control to provide you with we can to have the healthiest and happiest Pampered Pooches here at Hale’s Australian Labradoodles.
+We go over and above on health testing our breeding dogs and take great pride in utilizing the latest health testing that is available to us as screening tools for a variety of genetic diseases and conditions.
+Despite extensive health testing and careful breeding selections, there are medical issues that cannot be tested for and cannot be foreseen.
+Congenital Conditions (conditions that are not genetic or hereditary) are not covered under your health warranty as they are out of our control.
+We do everything within our control to provide you with the healthiest and happiest Pampered Pooches here at Hale’s Australian Labradoodles.
+By reading this, you acknowledge that you have read and understood that our health warranty covers inherited genetic disorders only.
+Again, we do everything within our control to provide you with the healthiest and happiest Pampered Pooches we can, here at Hale’s Australian Labradoodles.

-We will send you a litter announcement once the puppies are born and email updates during the puppies first 8 weeks.
-Puppy selection and allocation is scheduled when the puppy is about 6 weeks old, via email.
+We will send you a litter announcement once the puppies are born and email updates during the puppy’s first 8 weeks.
+Puppy selection and allocation are scheduled when the puppy is about 6 weeks old, via email.
 We require that the puppy be paid for in full when your puppy is selected- allocated.
 You cannot pay for your puppy on the day of pick-up.
 All the paperwork needs to be completed in advance.
-If said puppy is not paid for in full by the due date, the deposit is forfeited and the pup will be made available to the next family on our waiting list, unless prior arrangements have been made.
-Remember deposits are non refundable.
-We will ship the dog or fly with it accompanied, at the buyer’s expense, (if required) and our schedule allows it.
+If said puppy is not paid for in full by the due date, the deposit is forfeited, and the pup will be made available to the next family on our waiting list unless prior arrangements have been made.
+Remember, reservation fees are non-refundable.
+We will ship the dog or fly with it accompanied, at the buyer’s expense, (if required), and our schedule allows it.
 Please confirm in advance this is an option for you and your pup.

-Acceptable payment methods are: Bank transfer with Quickbooks, Cash, PayPal for deposit only, Credit Card, Money Orders or Cashiers Check.
-If PayPal or credit cards are used a 3% convenience fee is added to your total.
+Payment methods and deposits can be made on our Prices Page.
+Acceptable payment methods are: Bank transfer with Quickbooks Invoice, Credit Card, Cash, Money Orders, or Cashiers Check.
+If credit cards are used a 3% convenience fee is added to your total.

 Heather C Hale